linnminhtet23/rebellion_final_project/README.md

 ## HI I'm Linn Min Htet(WDF-3123)

-### Plat Zay is the name of my Website plant ecommerce for minimalist
+### Plat Zay is the name of my Website.A plant ecommerce for minimalist.

 predefined data are
+email: linn@gmai.com
+password: john123